Fifth disease: Epidemiology

-Fifth Disease is a viral illness caused by Parvovirus B19.
+Fifth disease is also known as human parvovirus B19V found all throughout the world, primarily during childhood.
+This virus spreads by breathing in the viral particles or in the womb during fetal development.
 The illness is very common and self-limiting.
 The modes of transmission include respiratory droplets, blood, or mother to fetus.
-Fifth Disease is most prevalent in children aged 5 to 15 years old.
+Fifth disease is most prevalent in children aged 5 to 15 years old.
 Fifth disease occurs at lower rates in adults.
 The virus spreads easily and once contracted, the body will begin developing lasting immunity to reinfection.
 The prevalence of antibodies is 50% in children and 70% to 85% in adults.
 The virus affects both men and women equally.
 During the spring and winter, epidemic outbreaks are most likely to occur.
 In the summer and fall, sporadic cases and outbreaks occur.
 The outbreaks most commonly occur in daycares and schools.
 The periodicity of the outbreak cycle is three-to-seven years.
 The risk of acquiring the viral illness increases when exposed to an infected person or contaminated blood.
 Individuals who have an occupation that requires close contact with infected people such as healthcare workers and teachers are at an increased risk of acquiring the viral illness.
 Another risk factor of fifth disease are immunocompromised individuals, those with anemia are at a higher risk of developing complications.
 Pregnant women are at risk for acquiring viral illness, especially during the first half of pregnancy.
 Though, complications are very rare and less than 5% of these cases will experience serious complications.
 The most common complication among pregnant women is anemia.
 In rare cases, severe anemia can occur, and a buildup of fluid can develop.
 A buildup of fluid can cause congestive heart failure or death.
 A blood infusion or induction may be necessary.
 No vaccine is available for human parvovirus B19, though attempts have been made to develop one.